 Why do you need an IRE?

 When faced with a ransomware attack that has penetrated your operational defense systems in your production environment and a VM recovery from a backup recovery point is the next option, organizations must work from the premise that their backup data has also been infected to some degree.
 Simply restoring a previous point in time that appears uninfected back into operations is insufficient.

-The and usually the first step in recovery from many 3rd party security companies is to restore the backup data to an isolated recovery environment (IRE), so that the ransomware can be contained and remedied before migrating virtual machines back into a production environment.
+The recommended approach and usually the first step in recovery from many 3rd party security companies is to restore the backup data to an isolated recovery environment (IRE), so that the ransomware can be contained and remedied before migrating virtual machines back into a production environment.